-Grief and loss after deadly bus accident
+Chattanooga school bus driver was in another crash 2 months ago

 The bus did not have seat belts.

-Of the five children confirmed dead after Monday's crash, three were fourth-graders, one was a first-grader and one was a kindergartner.
+Of the five children who died, three were fourth-graders, one was a first-grader and one was a kindergartner.

-One of the young victims was D'Myunn Brown, 6.
+One of the youngest victims was D'Myunn Brown, 6.
 His mother had met him at the bus stop each day and so she knew exactly where he sat.

-"He was my only child," she sobbed.
+"He was my only child," Diamond Brown sobbed.

 Brown had recently returned home to D'Myunn after serving a five-year prison sentence.
 D'Myunn was just 1 year old when his mother went away.